lihong-zhang1/CHAI_Chatbot_Desktop_App/README.md

 ## Customizing it

 ### Colors and styling
-Want different colors?
 Check out `styles.py`.
 The main purple gradient is defined in `PRIMARY_GRADIENT`.
 You can change the colors there and it'll update throughout the app.

-### Settings
-The `config.py` file has the main settings like window size, bot name, and API endpoints.
-Pretty straightforward to modify if you need to.

-## Using it

-Just type in the text box at the bottom and hit Enter to send.
-Shift+Enter if you want to add a new line without sending.

-There are some quick-start buttons when you first open the app - just click them to send common greetings.

-### Text formatting
-Basic markdown works:
-- `**bold**` makes **bold** text
-- `*italic*` makes *italic* text
-- Backticks for `code`
-- Some text emojis get converted: `:)` becomes 😊, `<3` becomes ❤️

 ## Development stuff